 Determining the cause of your child’s cerebral palsy can be a difficult process, especially when medical professionals are not forthcoming with information related to your child’s injuries.
 Medical professionals rarely admit to making mistakes or negligence in medical care.
 Our attorneys have extensive experience handling medical malpractice cases, and they know how to investigate and gather information to help prove the cause and extent of your child’s injuries.

 Carefully examining medical records and enlisting medical experts to help with the investigation process is critical in determining and proving the cause of your child’s injuries.
 When we investigate birth injury cases, we often find that one or more medical professionals’ negligence caused or contributed to the baby’s injuries and damages.
 This means that there may be several defendants and their insurance companies involved in your case.

-Our attorneys will take care of communication and settlement negotiations with defendants so that you can focus on your child’s medical care.
-We will retain experts to help calculate damages, such as the cost of long-term medical care and necessary injury accommodations.
+Our attorneys will take care of communication and settlement negotiations with the defendants so that you can focus on your child’s medical care.
+Our West Virginia medical malpractice lawyers retain experts to help calculate damages, such as the cost of long-term medical care and necessary injury accommodations.
 We will also preserve your right to pursue compensation by preparing all legal documents and ensuring that they are timely filed.